facebook/infer/_docs/01-checkers.md

 Infer.AI is so named because it is based on Abstract Interpretation.

-Current Infer.AI's which are in production include ThreadSafety, AnnotationReachability (e.g., can an allocation be reachef from a @PerformanceCritical method), and [immutable cast](docs/checkers-bug-types.html#CHECKERS_IMMUTABLE_CAST) for Java, as well as Static Initialization Order Fiasco for C++.
+Current Infer.AI's which are in production include ThreadSafety, AnnotationReachability (e.g., can an allocation be reached from a @PerformanceCritical method), and [immutable cast](docs/checkers-bug-types.html#CHECKERS_IMMUTABLE_CAST) for Java, as well as Static Initialization Order Fiasco for C++.

 The current checkers can be run by adding the option `-a checkers` to the analysis command as in this example: